ahmedhasandrlnd/Face_Generation/README.md

 # Face Generation

 ## Introduction
 In this project, you'll use generative adversarial networks to generate new images of faces.
+The model is trained using celebrity images for 50 epochs to generate some realistic face images by its own.

 ### Images generated in epoch: 10